verrazzano/docs/content/en/docs/backup/keycloak.md

    ```
    {{< /clipboard >}}

    At this point, the MySQL cluster has been restored successfully from the backup, along with the `PersistentVolumeClaim` that were deleted previously.

-5. Update Keycloak secret in the new cluster.
-   This step is required only if you are restoring Keycloak on a new cluster.
+5. Update Keycloak secret if you are restoring Keycloak on a new cluster.

    On the original cluster, run the following command for the `keycloak-http` secret in `keycloak` namespace if you are restoring Keycloak on a new cluster:
    {{< clipboard >}}